chevere/docs/library/Action.md

 ### Run

-The `run` method is used to define the action logic that will be executed by the action supervisor.
+The `run` method is used to define the action logic that will be executed by the action runner.

 ```php
 use Chevere\Parameter\Interfaces\ArgumentsInterface;